 When an incremental load is not used, the contents of the target table are cleared before the load.
 When a primary key is not defined and an incremental load is used, it simply appends the data to the table and does not update anything.

 column is updated every time when duplicate primary keys are imported.
 This behavior has an impact on incremental processing.
-When rows with duplicate primary keys are imported into tables with native types, they are considered as new rows.
+When rows with duplicate primary keys are imported into tables with native types, they are treated as new rows.

 Example: